r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      [preprocessor] The follow screenshot will demistify the use of preprocessor (macros) inside C language to obfuscated the system call(s) at run time exec.
+      [preprocessor] The follow screenshot will demistify the use of preprocessor (macros) inside C language macros technic can be used to obfuscated the system call(s) and de-obfuscate then at run time exec.

+      The C preprocessor or cpp is the macro preprocessor for the C and C++ computer programming languages.
+      The preprocessor provides the ability for the inclusion of header files, macro expansions, conditional compilation, and line control.

 <br />

 ![C obfuscation](http://i68.tinypic.com/s474lf.jpg)
-`WARNING: #includes like '<stdio.h>' and '<string.h>' are requires to string manipulations`

 <br />

 - String command to obfuscate<br />
 `int main()`

-- String obfuscated (template.c - another example)<br />
+- String obfuscated (template.c)<br />

       #include <stdio.h>
       #include <string.h>